BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/Test.md

 Notes:

-- The test class derives from a base test class.
+- Create a new test class by deriving from `BaseClassForTest`.
-- The test method-name begins with `test`, which tells the test framework that it can be executed at test-time.
+- Choose a test method-name that begins with `test`, which tells the test framework that it can be executed at test-time.
-- Method `prelude`, inherited from the base class, yields:
+- Call method `prelude`, inherited from the base class.
+- Use the yielded values for your test.
   - A domain-specific GitHub API client.
   - An open test log.